TypiCal25/Knowledge/Career/Skills/Web2/MERN/React.md

 React apps are basically made out of components.
 But what are components?
 Components are basically just pieces of the user-interface of a web application.
 All React components must start with a capital letter.
 # How To Think In Terms of React
 This is very important to do.
+1. Break the user interface into component heirarchy
+2. Find the minimal but complete representation of the UI state
+3. Identify where the state should live.